Celebrating the Women of SBS

 Ensuring that SBS® complies with health, safety and quality requirements is all in a day’s work for Jashmika Ramnath, Manager: Safety, Health, Environment and Quality (SHEQ).
 With a BSc degree, Jashmika has experience in the food and beverage industry as well as the packaging industry, making her an invaluable asset to both SBS® and our clients in these sectors.
 Her determination, confidence and systematic approach to compliance has been integral in ensuring that SBS® maintains ISO 9001, ISO45001 and OHSAS certification, resulting in Jashmika being awarded the Proudly South African Certificate on behalf of SBS.
 She says, “Women can have success in their field without having to pretend to be a man.”

-“Be bold in your actions, never take a back seat,” says Group Financial Manager and Head of IT at SBS®, Tamlyn McPhail, who manages the financial affairs of the various business in the SBS Holdings group.
+“Be bold in your actions, never take a back seat,” says Group Financial Manager and Head of IT at SBS®, Tamlyn McPhail, who manages the financial affairs of the various businesses in the SBS Holdings group.
 She believes women bring strength to managerial roles, are not afraid to share leadership, are aware of non-verbal cues, and listen well.
 She has a BCompt Honours degree, has completed her articles, is registered as an Associate General Accountant with SAICA and is currently completing her ACCA.
 “Young women need to find mentors early on in their careers, equip themselves well with qualifications and take an active role where they work,” Tamlyn advises.